-(a) All members must provide an electronic copy of all bills and resolutions introduced to the House Clerk.

-(b) All bills and resolutions shall be printed out two spaces upon paper which is traditional letter size, leaving a left margin of two inches and with the number appearing on each line at the left margin.

-(c) Bills and resolutions for introduction shall be submitted in an original, which shall be signed by the member introducing the measure at the last page thereof, and the name of such member shall be typed or printed legibly under the signature.
+- (a) All members must provide an electronic copy of all bills and resolutions introduced to the House Clerk. - (b) All bills and resolutions shall be printed out two spaces upon paper which is traditional letter size, leaving a left margin of two inches and with the number appearing on each line at the left margin. - (c) Bills and resolutions for introduction shall be submitted in an original, which shall be signed by the member introducing the measure at the last page thereof, and the name of such member shall be typed or printed legibly under the signature.
 The introducer thereof may permit other members to affix their signatures to the measure.
-When a member wishes to indicate he is introducing a measure by specific request without necessarily agreeing with it, he may affix the words "(By Request)" after his signature.

-(d) Bills and resolutions for introduction may be prefiled with the House Clerk for formal introduction at the next session, provided that it is pre-filed not less than 72 hours before that session and appears on the session agenda as required under Rule III.
-The 72-hour notice and agenda requirements may be dispensed with only in accordance with Rule III.

-(e) All bills must be reviewed by the Legislative Counsel for legal sufficiency prior to prefiling or introduction on the floor except that a bill may be prefiled or introduced on the floor without such review if the bill is referred to an appropriate committee pursuant to Rule IX, Section 8(a).

-(f) The author of a pre-filed bill and resolution may authorize any co-sponsor or other member to formally introduce a bill or resolution on the floor if the author is absent during a session.
-Such authorization must be in writing.
+When a member wishes to indicate he is introducing a measure by specific request without necessarily agreeing with it, he may affix the words "(By Request)" after his signature. - (d) Bills and resolutions for introduction may be pre-filed with the House Clerk for formal introduction at the next session, provided that it is pre-filed in sufficient time to appear on the session agenda as required under Rule III.
+The 72-hour notice and agenda requirements may be dispensed with for Special Emergency Sessions and Sessions called by the Governor in accordance with Rule III. - (e) All bills must be reviewed by the Legislative Counsel for legal sufficiency prior to prefiling or introduction on the floor except that a bill may be prefiled or introduced on the floor without such review if the bill is referred to an appropriate committee pursuant to Rule IX, Section 8(a).
+Furthermore, all floor amendments to initiatives, bills, and resolutions, shall be reviewed by legal counsel prior to introduction on the floor.
+Subject to legal sufficiency, a floor amendment shall be signed either for legal sufficiency or "for introduction purposes only" prior to any vote on the adoption.
+This provision shall not apply to verbal floor amendments upon suspension of applicable rules. - (f) The author of a pre-filed bill and resolution may authorize any co-sponsor or other member to formally introduce a bill or resolution on the floor if the author is absent during a session.
+Such authorization must be in writing. - (g) The title of all bills and resolutions introduced or pre-filed with the House Clerk shall be clearly written to express the intent and purpose of the measure.
+The mere or sole act of stating or identifying the existing section of the Commonwealth Code to be amended is prohibited.

 Section 5.
-Numbering of Bills and Resolutions House bills and resolutions shall be dated by the Clerk on the day introduced, and shall be numbered by the type of measure followed by numerals in consecutive order, corresponding with their respective order of introduction.
+Numbering of Bills and Resolutions.

+House bills and resolutions shall be dated by the Clerk on the day introduced, and shall be numbered by the type of measure followed by numerals in consecutive order, corresponding with their respective order of introduction.
 The first time a House Bill, Senate Bill, or resolution is reprinted after being amended in the House, the designation "H.D.1" shall be appended after the number designation of the bill or resolution to indicate "House Draft 1".
 Each time the bill or resolution is subsequently amended in the House, the number designation shall be increased by one, and only the latest such designation shall appear.

 Section 6.
+Form of Bill.

-Form of Bill To pass First and Second Reading, each bill shall:
+To pass First and Second Reading, each bill shall:

-(a) Contain an enacting clause reading: "Be it enacted by the Seventeenth Northern Marianas Commonwealth Legislature";

-(b) Embrace but one subject and matter properly connected with it, which subject shall be expressed in the title, all in accordance with Article II, Section 5 (b) of the Constitution.
+- (a) Contain an enacting clause reading: "Be it enacted by the Twentieth Northern Marianas Commonwealth Legislature"; - (b) Embrace but one subject and matter properly connected with it, which subject shall be expressed in the title, all in accordance with Article II, Section 5 (b) of the Constitution.